Mbugz1000/Seattle-AirBnb-Data-Analysis/README.md

 1. Navigate to the directory of the project on the Anaconda Console
 1. Start up Jupyter Lab using the command `jupyter lab`
 1. Open the Analysis notebook from the jupyter notebook page
+1. Run all the cells to run the analysis.

 ## Results Summary
 The results of this analysis were as follows:
-1. Does becoming a verified host positively impact your monthly income or occupancy rate in Seattle?
+- Question 1:
-   - No. It does not positively impact your monthly AirBnb income in Seattle
+   - No. It does not positively impact your monthly AirBnb income
-1. Does becoming a Super-Host positively impact your monthly income or occupancy rate in Seattle?
+- Question 2:
    - Yes.
-It positively impacts your monthly income by $900 on average in Seattle
+It positively impacts your monthly income by $900 on average
-1. Does close proximity to competition negatively impact your monthly income?
+- Question 3:
    - Yes.
-It negatively impacts your monthly income by $300 on average in Seattle
+It negatively impacts your monthly income by $300 on average
-1. What factors should influence the rate you set for your listing?
+- Question 4:
    - The top 5 listing based factors that should be considered are as follows:
         1. No. of guests that you can accommodate
         1. Location of your listing
         1. Competition in your area
-        1. Kitchen appliances that you offer
+        1. Kitchen appliances that you make available
         1. Type of property

 ## Licensing, Authors & Acknowledgements